ahandsel/debugging_log/Markdown ESLint/README.md

 MD022 - Headings should be surrounded by blank lines
   * false

+MD024 - Multiple headers with the same content
+  * false

 MD032 - Lists should be surrounded by blank lines
   * false